ibm-cloud-docs/hs-crypto/provision.md

     | --- | --- |
     | `region_name` | The region abbreviation, such as `us-south` or `au-syd`, that represents the geographic area where your {{site.data.keyword.hscrypto}} service instance resides.
 For more information, see [Regional service endpoints](/docs/hs-crypto?topic=hs-crypto-regions). |
     | `resource_group_name` | The resource group where you organize and manage the instance.
 You can select the initial resource group that is named `Default` or other groups that you create.
 For more information, see [Creating and managing resource groups](/docs/account?topic=account-rgs). |
-    {: caption="Table 1.
-Describes command variables to set the target region and resource group" caption-side="bottom"}
+    {: caption="Describes command variables to set the target region and resource group" caption-side="bottom"}

 4. Run the following command to create a {{site.data.keyword.hscrypto}} instance: